-- 1. Identify, formulate and solve engineering problems in core chemical industries such as refineries and fertilizer manufacturing units. - 2.
+- 1. Identify, formulate and solve engineering problems in core chemical industry processes and R&D. - 2.
 Undertake technical projects and consultancy in their chosen fields of specialization. - 3.
 Contribute to the development of scientific and technical knowledge by effectively communicating the acquired knowledge and core competence among students, industry professionals, clients and society.